Diocesan Staff & Support

 Viewing her work as being a relationship counselor for organizations, Rachel is responsible for shaping diocesan communications strategy and tactics, working closely with diocesan leadership.
 She also provides resources and training throughout the dioceses, with specific attention to local congregations.

-Rachel works primarily from the Diocesan House in Grand Rapids and her own home in rural Ionia county, although she is happy and eager to travel to parishes around the diocese to offer on-site communication and celebrate the good work that parishes are engaging in every day!
+Rachel works primarily from the Diocesan House in Grand Rapids and her own home in rural Ionia county, although she is happy and eager to travel to parishes around the diocese to offer on-site communication support and training and to celebrate the good work that parishes are engaging in every day!

 Mark is a graduate of Wheaton College and New York University School of Law.
 Before returning to Michigan, Mark worked as an assistant at a talent and literary agency in New York.